AItoid/WindowsPrivacyGuide/README.md

 Chapter 5.
 Removing Microsoft Edge
 ------

-Deleting the directoy & files that Microsoft Edge (msedge.exe) are in is quite easy, but you must keep in mind that they may come back after some updates.
+Deleting the directory & files that Microsoft Edge (msedge.exe) are in is quite easy, but you must keep in mind that they may come back after some updates.
 I personally haven't had Microsoft Edge come back after an update or reboot, but some people say that it may come back if a new update is installed on your device.

 The steps to uninstalling Microsoft Edge is quite easy.
 Follow the steps below:
 1. Open Task Manager (right click task-bar > Task Manager, or press CTRL + SHIFT + ESC)